FAASTsheet 08 /

 MIAs are specific drugs (such as Penicillin) that are preferred options for use in human medicine, with few alternatives.
 See Animal Owner FAASTsheet #3 for more on MIAs.

 When?
-All labels should be changed by December 1, 2018
+All labels should have been changed by December 1st, 2018

 In the past, MIAs have been used at low doses to promote growth and feed efficiency in livestock, but this exposes bacteria to these drugs without killing them in most cases.
 This allows bacteria to develop resistance to the drugs, which can then spread, resulting in infections in people and animals that are difficult to treat.
 For more information on antimicrobial resistance, see Animal Owner FAASTsheet #1 and Animal Owner FAASTsheet #2.